patchamama/The-last-book-page/README-backend.md

 ## Automated Testing

-Some tests were programmed to check data integrity in models, views and forms.
+Some tests were programmed to check data integrity in models, views, and forms.

 ![Django test results](docs/testing/django-testing.png)